readium/architecture/proposals/001-format-api.md

 It's important to have consistent results across platforms, so we need to use the same sniffing strategy per format.
 While using the media types and file extensions is a common strategy, a given implementation can use additional sniffing mechanisms when natively provided.
 For example, on iOS we can use the UTI detection mechanism to sniff a media type from a file.

+#### Sniffing Rounds

+Sniffing a format is done in two rounds, because we want to give an opportunity to all sniffers to return a `Format` quickly before inspecting the content itself:

+1. **Light Sniffing** checks only the provided file extension or media type hints.
+2. **Heavy Sniffing** reads the bytes to perform more advanced sniffing.

+To do that, `Format.of()` will iterate over all the sniffers twice, first with a `Format.SnifferContext` containing only extensions and media types, and the second time with a context containing the content, if available.

+#### Default Sniffers

-The sniffers order is crucial, because some formats are subsets of other formats:
+Sniffers can encapsulate the detection of several formats to factorize similar detection logic.
+For example, the following sniffers were identified.
+The sniffers order is crucial, because some formats are subsets of other formats.

 1. HTML
-2. OPDS 1 Feed
+2. OPDS 1
-3. OPDS 1 Entry
-4. OPDS 2 Feed
-5. OPDS 2 Publication
+3. OPDS 2
-6. LCP License Document
+4. LCP License Document
-7. Audiobook Manifest (Readium)
-8. DiViNa Manifest
-9. Web Publication Manifest (Readium)
-10. Web Publication Manifest (W3C)
-10. LCP Protected Audiobook
-11. LCP Protected PDF
-12. Audiobook (Readium)
-13. DiViNa
+5. Bitmap (BMP, GIF, JPEG, PNG, TIFF and WebP)
+6. Readium Web Publication (WebPub, Audiobook, DiViNa, RWPM, LCPA and LCPDF)
-14. Web Publication (Readium)
+7. W3C Web Publication
-15. EPUB
+8. EPUB
-16. CBZ
-17. ZAB (Zipped Audio Book)
-18. LPF
+9. LPF
+10. ZIP (CBZ and ZAB)
-18. PDF
+11. PDF

+In the case of bitmap formats, the default Readium sniffers don't perform any heavy sniffing, because we only need to detect these formats using extensions in ZIP entries or media types in a manifest.

+#### Formats

-#### Audiobook (Readium)
+##### Audiobook (Readium)

 * Light:
   * extension is `audiobook`